DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 ================================================

-Now you need to set up the TUNNEL routers as OSPF Neighbors for the Service Provider Network so they can share routes
+Now you need to set up the tunnel routers as OSPF Neighbors for the Service Provider Network so they can share routes

 `R1(config)router ospf <ospf process ID>`